insure logo

 How we picked the best companies for home and auto bundling

-We analyzed home and auto insurance rates from Quadrant Data Services in 2025 for all 50 states and Washington, D.C.
-Home and auto bundling discount percentages, based on the average discount from each company were also analyzed.
-Before and after bundling rates were calculated using the average discount percentage.
-We included [number-of-companies] companies and [number-of-ZIP-codes] ZIP codes in our analysis.
+We analyzed home and auto insurance rates from Quadrant Data Services in 2025 across all 50 states and Washington, D.C.
+Bundle discount percentages were also reviewed based on the average savings offered by each insurer.
+Pre- and post-bundle rates were calculated using these averages.
+Our analysis included 5 companies and 47 ZIP codes.

 Frequently asked questions about home and auto bundle insurance

-Bundling home and auto insurance in [state_name] can help reduce costs and make policy management easier, but it’s not always the cheapest option.
+Bundling home and auto insurance in Idaho can help reduce costs and make policy management easier, but it’s not always the cheapest option.
 Some insurers offer better rates when policies are purchased separately, so it’s important to compare both bundled and separate quotes.
 Coverage can also vary, so make sure both policies meet your needs before combining them.

 Switching to a bundle is straightforward and often happens when one policy comes up for renewal.
 However, you don’t have to wait – you can cancel an existing policy early and receive a refund for unused coverage.
 Just make sure your new bundled policy is active before canceling your current one to avoid any lapse in coverage.